Failure To Pay Minimum Wage

 In today’s economy, many times making minimum wage is barely enough for folks to live.
 Minimum wage jobs are often backbreaking and unforgiving, but they provide a means for workers to support themselves and their families.
 However, if employers are not even providing this bare minimum, they must be held accountable.
 William McBride and his team of employment lawyers are ready to help employees receiving below minimum wage pursue an employment compensation claim and bring their employers to justice.

-Employment law attorney William McBride founded McBride, Scicchitano & Leacox, P.A. to help people, especially the less fortunate.
+Employment law attorney William McBride founded William McBride Law Group to help people, especially the less fortunate.
 Having experienced hard times growing up, Attorney McBride can relate to his clients in a way that many others in his field cannot.
 It gives him an edge and determination, which when combined with his experience and expertise, make him hard to beat.

 Does My Employer Have the Right to Pay Less Than Minimum Wage?